PatentsView/PatentsView-DB/DEVELOPER-weekly-parsers.md

 This weekly parser handles new weekly data for patents.
 It runs every Tuesday at 9:00 UTC.

 ## Common issues
+### Needs trimming
+This error happens during the *qc_parse_text_data* task.
+It happens when a row in the data has at least one leading or trailing white space in it. <br>
+For example, if the `dependent` column in an upload table has one row that looks like 'claim ' or ' claim 10' or 'claim 18 ', then this eror will occur. <br>
+**IMPORTANT NOTE:** If a row in `dependent` has a trailing space that looks like 'claim 1 ', then it's possible that the space is actually a missing number.
+For example, if there is a row with the value 'claim 1 ', then it might actually be 'claim 12' or something similar.
+In this case, it's best to check the data for clues.
+Usually, the `claim_text` will mention any dependencies.
+Read the `claim_text` of the problematic row to see if there are any references to claims that the row depends on.
+If the `claim_text` mentions dependency on 'claim 13', for example, then you know that `dependent` should be set to 'claim 13'. <br>

 # pregrant_publication_updater_v2
 ## Description